Herrike/market-lens/README.md

 - **Data-testid approach** for reliable, maintainable tests
 - **Vitest framework** for fast test execution
 - **Component isolation** testing for better reliability

+## Security Considerations

+⚠️ **Important Note**: This is a **demonstration project** for portfolio purposes.

+**API Key Security**: The Financial Modeling Prep API key is exposed in the client-side bundle, which is acceptable for this demo using the free tier but **not recommended for production**.

+**Production Recommendations**:
+- Use backend proxy servers to hide API keys
+- Implement serverless functions (Vercel, Netlify)
+- Utilize cloud environment variables (Railway, Amplify)
+- Add user authentication and rate limiting

+See [ADR-003](./docs/adr/003-api-key-security-considerations.md) for detailed security architecture decisions and production-ready alternatives.